Huegoxaga/notes/math/calculus.md

 - Chain rule applys to all variable except the one that is at the denomination in the Leibniz notation.
   - If `dx` is the variable that is at the denomination in the Leibniz notation and `y` is the variable that will be applied by chain rule.
 When the relationship between `y` and `x` is unknown, use `y'` or `dy/dx` to represent the derivative of `y` in respect to `x`.
 - Implicit differentiation.
-This consists of differentiating both sides of the equation with respect to _x_ and then solving the resulting equation for _y'_.
+This consists of differentiating both sides of the equation with respect to target variable and then solving the resulting equation for _y'_, where _y_ is the dependent variable.
+  - When differentiating the dependent variable, chain rule is required
   - The result should be an expression which is consisted of _x_ and _y_.
 - Logarithmic differentiation - The calculation of derivatives of complicated functions involving products, quotients, or powers can often be simplified by taking logarithms.
 The method used in the following example is called logarithmic differentiation.
 - linear approximation - or tangent line approximation of _f_ at _a_ uses the tangent line of the function at _a_ to replace the original funtion, then make prediction about values that is close to _a_.
 As a result we have the linear approximation _L(x)_ equals to $$f(a)+f'(a)(x-a)$$.